cdfoundation/toc/elections/2021/README.md

 ## Voter Eligibility
   * Project seats - eligible voters will be
      - People who had 10 or more commits to any CDF project over the past year (prior to May 1 2021), via data in [LFX Insights](https://insights.lfx.linuxfoundation.org/projects/cdf-f/active-contributor?time=%7B%22from%22:%22now-1y%22,%22type%22:%22datemath%22,%22to%22:%22now%22%7D).
-     - People who have submitted the voter exemption form and are accepted by the election officers.
+     - People who have submitted the [voter registration form]() and are accepted by the election officers.
 This is to ensure we have voters whose contributions may not be captured through the above methodology.
 Individuals are able to submit voter form on behalf of other individuals.
   * General seats - these will be voted on by members of the [CDF governing board](https://cd.foundation/about/governing-board/)

 ## Voting Process
-Individuals listed in [voters.md] will receive a ballot via email.
-If you are not on that list you can use the [voter exemption form] to ask to participate in the election.
+Individuals listed in [voters.md]() will receive a ballot via email.
+If you are not on that list you can use the [voter registration form]() to ask to participate in the election.

-Elections will be held using time-limited OPA Vote.
-The 4 top vote getters will be elected to the open seats.
+Elections will be held using time-limited, ranked voting via OPA Vote.
+The 4 top vote getters for project elections will be elected to the Project seats.
+The 2 top vote getters for general elections will be elected to the General seats.

 ## Election Officers